MatMottola/Basic-Project-1---PDF-To-AudioBook/README.md

 TTs should start automatically.

-Press "Esc" to end the readin
+Press "Esc" to end the reading